Lindt8/Lindt8.github.io/_pages/about.md

 Events and recent news
 ======
+* 2021/08/30 - Began work as a postdoctoral fellow at the Western Norway University of Applied Sciences
+* 2021/08/15 - Ended work as a postdoctoral fellow at the Japan Atomic Energy Agency
 * 2019/04/01 - Began work as a postdoctoral fellow at the Japan Atomic Energy Agency
 * 2018/12/15 - Graduated with a PhD in nuclear engineering from the University of Tennessee, Knoxville.
 * 2018/07/07 - This site was created.